AmasaDelano/dungeon-land/markdown/monster_settings/12_08_Planes.md

 **Special Qualities:** Made of flame

-“Stop rubbing that lamp, you idiot.
+"Stop rubbing that lamp, you idiot.
 I do not care what you have read, it will not grant you wishes.
 I brought you here to show you something real, something true.
 See this mural?
 It shows the ancient city.
 The true city that came before.
 They called it Majilis and it was made of brass by the spirits.
 They had golem servants and human lovers and, in that day, it was said you could trade them a year of your life for a favor.
 We are not here to gather treasure this night, fool, we are here to learn.
 The djinn still sometimes come to these places, and you must understand their history if you are to know how to behave.
 They are powerful and wicked and proud and you must know them if you hope to survive a summoning.
-Now, bring the lamp here and we will light it, it grows dark and these ruins are dangerous at night.” *Instinct*: To burn eternally
+Now, bring the lamp here and we will light it, it grows dark and these ruins are dangerous at night." *Instinct*: To burn eternally

 - Grant power for a price
 - Summon the forces of the City of Brass